Oak Felder

-Warren "Oak" Felder (born November 9, 1980) is a Turkish-born American songwriter and record producer based in Atlanta and Los Angeles.
+Warren "Oak" Felder (born November 9, 1980) is a Turkish songwriter and record producer based in Atlanta and Los Angeles.
 He is known for his work as part of the production duo Pop & Oak, and was nominated for a Grammy Award in 2015.

 Early life

-Felder was born and raised in Istanbul, Turkey.
-He studied network technologies and artificial intelligence at Istanbul Technical University, and then moved to the United States in 2001 to attend Georgia Tech.
+Felder was born in Istanbul and grew up there.
+After studying network technologies and artificial intelligence at Istanbul Technical University in Istanbul, he moved to the United States in 2001 to attend Georgia Tech in Atlanta.
 His nickname comes from his Turkish name, Okay.